amatiasq/vsc-sort-imports/README.md

 Update to ease transition from [@peterjuras' extension](https://github.com/peterjuras/vsc-sort-imports).

 - `sort-imports.blank-lines-after`: removed until a valid implementation is provided
-- `sort-imports.sort-type`: you can now configure your sorting type folowing with a key in your `package.json`.
+- `sort-imports.sort-type`: you can now configure your sorting type following with a key in your `package.json`.
 [Documentation](https://github.com/renke/import-sort#using-a-different-style-or-parser)
   - `by-module-name`: is now `"style": "module-compact"`
   - `by-imported-name`: is removed